johnfaustino/mquotient-backend/README.md

 ## Setup
-Professional Service is built on the Laravel PHP framework.
+Mquotient-admin is built on the Laravel PHP framework.
 This makes installation very simple.
 1. Clone this repository onto your server.
 2. Copy the .env.{local} to .env.
 3. Ensure that the APP_URL in .env matches the address of your Project server.